chenke-xie/Image-style-transfer/Readme.md

 # Image Style Transfer
+This project replaces the model in the [Image Style Transfer Using Convolutional Neural Networks](http://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Gatys_Image_Style_Transfer_CVPR_2016_paper.html), using the RNN and ViT models from [CLIP](https://arxiv.org/abs/2103.00020).
+A detailed comparison of their performance and the influence of the new model to the original style transfer algorithm are stated in report_Chenke Xie.pdf.

 ## CLIP install
 install [install PyTorch 1.7.1](https://pytorch.org/get-started/locally/)(or later) and torchvision, as well as small additional dependencies, and then install this repo as a Python package.
 On a CUDA GPU machine, the following will do the trick: